 a.
-Credentials Committee:
+Credentials:

-The Credentials Committee shall be comprised of 25-45 members.
-It shall be the duty of the Credentials Committee to approve the credentials of all persons appointed or elected to This Committee, to present a list of qualified members to the Chair of This Committee as soon as practicable, and to hear certain appeals from decisions of the Compliance Review Commission, as specified in Article XII.
-The Credentials Committee shall review and approve all proxies in accordance with Section 6 of Article IV of these By-Laws.
-All challenges of members or proxies shall be referred to the Credentials Committee for resolution b.
-Rules Committee:
+It shall be the duty of the Credentials Committee to:

+- 1) approve the credentials of all persons appointed or elected to This Committee. - 2) review and approve all proxies in accordance with Section 6 of Article IV of these By-Laws, - 3) present a list of qualified members to the Chair of This Committee as soon as practicable, - 4) hear certain appeals from decisions of the Compliance Review Commission, as specified in Article XII, and, - 5) recommend the resolution of all challenges of, by, and to, members or proxies, which are referred to it pursuant to these Bylaws b.
+Finance: